top of page

 Cambridge Sport: in Fenner's Hands - walking tour series

 Cambridge was involved in shaping the British sporting revolution that went global in the second half of the 19th century, beyond just creating the modern-day laws of football and boxing, and sporting philosophies such as Muscular Christianity.
-This 4 week course will walk across Cambridge visiting key sites to explore the individuals and sports that made up this revolution and the challenges they faced, such as the tensions between Town v Gown.
+This 5 session will walk across Cambridge visiting key sites to explore the individuals and sports that made up this revolution and the challenges they faced, such as the tensions between Town and Gown.
 Whilst Frank Fenner, a local tobacconist, and talented sportsman was initially able to bring Town and Gown together to play in the same teams, he later became a casualty of the revolution he helped to create.

-The course administered by U3AC will follow the walking route outlined in Cambridge Sport: in Fenner’s Hands written by Nigel Fenner, and spread over 4 x 1.5 hour sessions.
+The course is led by Nigel Fenner, following the chapters in his book Cambridge Sport: in Fenner’s Hands that are also structured as a walking tour.
+The course is administered by U3AC and spread over 5 x 1.5 hour sessions.

-This course will be repeated in February, and April 2024.
+This course will be repeated in Summer term for 2025

 To book a place contact U3AC